-Clinic sessions are held on Wednesdays at 6:15 p.m. and Sundays at 8 a.m., April through September.
+Clinic sessions are held on Tuesdays at 6 p.m. and Sundays at 8 a.m., April through September.
 Most sessions meet at Peak Performance, 519 N. 78th St., Omaha.
 As the clinic progresses, the Sunday session times and locations will vary.

-The Wednesday sessions include a speaker who will discuss a marathon/half marathon related topic until approximately 7 p.m., followed by an optional group run.
-Distances for the optional runs vary between five and 10 miles.
+The Tuesday sessions include a speaker who will discuss a marathon/half marathon related topic until approximately 7 p.m., followed by an optional group run.
+Distances for the optional runs vary between 3 and 10 miles.

 The Sunday session is a long run, currently beginning at 8 a.m.
 Distances vary between four and 20 miles.
 As the clinic progresses, Sunday session meeting times and locations will vary.

 If you are interested in using the clinic as a training tool to assist in achieving a goal of completing a fall event, then you should begin participating in clinic activities by June 1st with a 20-25 mile weekly base.